Skip to content

 🛠️ Your First Form

-Let's build a professional registration form that uses real-time validation and localized error messages.
+Let's build a registration form with email and password validation.

 html